 One-leg stand (OLS) | 83% |

 In California, field sobriety tests are completely optional.
-Drivers can decline to take them without any penalty whatsoever.2
+You can decline to take them without any penalty whatsoever.2

-This is important because even sober drivers can fail FSTs for reasons having nothing to do with their blood alcohol content (“BAC”).
-The driver may then have to defend against wrongful criminal charges such as:
+This is important because even if you are sober, you can fail FSTs for reasons having nothing to do with your blood alcohol content (“BAC”).
+You may then have to defend against wrongful criminal charges such as:

 To help you better understand field sobriety tests (FSTs), our California DUI lawyers discuss, below:

-- 5. Can I refuse to take the FSTs?
-Should I?
+- 5. Should I refuse to take the FSTs?

-The National Highway Transportation Safety Administration (NHTSA) is a federal agency within the United States Department of Transportation.3 As part of its mission, it issues police protocols for DUI field sobriety testing.
+The National Highway Transportation Safety Administration (NHTSA) is a federal agency within the United States Department of Transportation.3 As part of its mission, it issues police protocols for DUI field sobriety tests (FSTs).

-Of the dozens of field sobriety tests used by various law enforcement agencies, three have been “validated” as reliable by the NHTSA.4 They are:
+Of the dozens of FSTs used by various law enforcement agencies, three have been “validated” as reliable by the NHTSA and always used in California.4 They are:

 - The horizontal gaze nystagmus test (HGN),